 This was first posted on November 15, 2019.
 I’ve moved it up to today because a new article at American Thinker appeared today that is relevant to what I’ve said below.
 I highly recommend the article, The Gay Mafia Comes To Idaho by Jeremy Egerer.
 My post here tracks the changes that have taken place since 1969.
 Jeremy Egerer’s article is grounded in today.
 It details the results of those changes.

 Open homosexuality was once an invitation to violence, and that was awful.
 It was bad enough that homosexuals were often physically attacked but it was made even worse when the thugs weren’t punished.
-Every decent person condemned this state of affairs and would soon a welcome change in mainstream attitudes followed.
+Every decent person condemned this state of affairs and soon thereafter a welcome change in mainstream attitudes followed.
 Violence against homosexuals was no longer tolerated.
 The villains came to be seen as the criminals they were, deserving of arrest, conviction and prison.